-- During 2023, we conducted human rights audit at 7 of our project sites in Iraq, Algeria, Libya, Bahrain, UK and India.
-These included interviews of workers and subcontractors' management teams, inspection of camps and site facilities. - In our capacity as one of the potential main contractors, we participated in a social audit conducted by an external agency appointed by a Client Company.
+During 2024, we conducted human rights audits at 7 of our project sites / operations in Abu Dhabi, Cote d'Ivoire, Lithuania, Malaysia, Thailand and UK.
+These included interviews of workers and sub-contractors' management teams, inspection of camps and site facilities.
+No nonconformancies were raised, but several improvement opportunities were identified.